composer22/coreos-artifactory-monitor/README.md

 See /docker directory README for more information on how to run it.

 You should run this docker container on the control or service part of your cluster.
-NOTE: Only one instance should be run per cluster at any time.
+NOTE: Only one instance should be run per cluster at any time, since there is no locking mechanism to prevent multiple deploys for the same service request.

 ## License